ifthenpay/WHMCS/readme.md

 5. **Entity** - Select an Entity, any numeric entity for using static type multibanco account.
 You can only choose one of the Entities associated with the Backoffice Key;
 6. **Sub-entity** - Select a Sub-Entity.
 You can only choose one of the Sub-Entities associated with the Entity chosen earlier;
 7. **Deadline** - (optional) Only available for dynamic type accounts.
-8. **Minimum Ammount** - (optional) Input minimum value to only display this payment method for orders values above it;
+8. **Minimum Amount** - (optional) Input minimum value to only display this payment method for orders values above it;
-9. **Maximum Ammount** - (optional) Input maximum value to only display this payment method for orders values below it;
+9. **Maximum Amount** - (optional) Input maximum value to only display this payment method for orders values below it;
 10. **Show Payment Icon on Checkout** - (optional) When enabled, replaces the payment method Display Name presented in checkout with its respective icon.
 11. **Cancel Multibanco Order** - (optional) Only available for dynamic type accounts;
 12. **Callback** (optional) Enable to activate Callback, by selecting this option the order state will update when a payment is received;